The Latest: US suggests 'pause' J&J shots over clot reports - WTMJ

 By The Associated Press

-In a joint statement Tuesday, the Centers for Disease Control and Prevention and the Food and Drug Administration says it was investigating clots in six women in the days after vaccination, in combination with reduced platelet counts.
+In a joint statement Tuesday, the Centers for Disease Control and Prevention and the Food and Drug Administration said they were investigating clots in six women that occurred in the days after vaccination.
+The clots were observed along with reduced platelet counts — making the usual treatment for blood clots, the blood thinner heparin, potentially “dangerous.”

-More than 6.8 million doses of the J&J vaccine have been administered in the U.S. The U.S. federal distribution channels, including mass vaccination sites, will pause the use of the J&J shot, and states and other providers are expected to follow.
+More than 6.8 million doses of the J&J vaccine have been administered in the U.S., the vast majority with no or mild side effects.

+CDC’s Advisory Committee on Immunization Practices will meet Wednesday to discuss the cases.
+The FDA has launched an investigation into the cause of the clots and low platelet counts.

+Previously, concern about the unusual blood clots has centered on the AstraZeneca vaccine, which has not yet received authorization in the U.S.

 THE VIRUS OUTBREAK: